 - Statement of Cash Flow

-Sometimes it is helpful to run a Summary version of a report as well as the same report but in a Detail version.
-The Summary can give a big picture view, the Detail will provide much more information.
+Sometimes it is helpful to run a summary version of a report as well as the detail report.
+The summary can give a big picture view, the Detail will provide much more information.

 In addition to the three basic statements, you may want to run other financial statements: